Base Structure Classes

 get_ancestral_graph(nodes)[source]

 Returns the ancestral graph of the given nodes.
-The ancestral graph only contains the nodes which are ancestors of atleast one of the variables in node.
+The ancestral graph only contains the nodes which are ancestors of at least one of the variables in node.

 Parameters: